There are new web technologies and tools introduced every other week. A framework that is trending right now might become obsolete in a year.

 A simple way to understand the usefulness of Ruby on Rails is by comparing RoR with ready-to-use kits.
 Imagine you want to build a new cupboard for your house.
 You could get the raw materials like wood, create a design, take measurements, cut the wood, and hand-build each shelf of the cupboard.
 That is how you build a web app with Ruby.

 But there is a more straightforward, faster alternative – assemble-yourself kit or Ruby on Rails.

 The kit contains ready-made shelves and doors and hooks, and nails.
 You just have to follow the instructions in the guide and attach the parts correctly, and your cupboard is ready.
 Similarly, Ruby on Rails provides all the components to build a web application simply and efficiently.

 You only need to learn the necessary commands and concepts for building your web software.
 Thus, Ruby on Rails is technical enough to build complex, unique applications without worrying about the background processes.

 Want to Develop a Scalable, Modern Web App?

 Convert your idea into a modern web application that scales with your business requirements.
 Get a free quote for developing your custom web solution.

 Ruby on Rails is a flexible web framework.
-Using Ruby on Rails, you develop a variety of websites and web applications such as eCommerce sites, web portals, single-page applications, progressive web apps, and more.
+Using Ruby on Rails, you develop a variety of websites and web applications such as eCommerce sites, web portal, single-page applications, progressive web apps, and more.